 About the 4th Birthday Visit

-Around your enrolled child’s fourth birthday, Baby’s First Years participants will be invited to visit the University of New Orleans, to participate in the next study activity.
+Around your enrolled child’s fourth birthday, Baby’s First Years participants will be invited to visit the Center for Neurobehavioral Development at The Masonic Institute for the Developing Brain - University of Minnesota, to participate in the next study activity.
 We are very excited for the opportunity to see you and your child in person!